Activities Team (A-Team)

 La Semeuse (Yearbook)

-We capture student life and offer a permanent memoir for all students during their time at Scripps.
-The organization gives Scripps students an opportunity to publish their work and preserve it for the generations to come.
+As a student publication, we work to capture Scripps student life during the school year, and to preserve it for the generations to come.
+In creating a yearbook, we hope to offer a permanent memoir for all students of their time at Scripps.
+Since we are a student publication, our goal is to give Scripps students an opportunity to publish their work and share it with the community.

+Outdoor Wilderness Leaders (OWL) is staffed fully by work-study students.
+We offer Scripps College students opportunities to explore the wilderness and meet women with similar interests.
 OWL’s mission is to provide a supportive environment where all women can have fun, challenge themselves, and take initiatives in a community of people who love the outdoors.
-It is commonly known that women are underrepresented as leaders in the outdoors, this may be due to the lack of encouragement, consequence of expected gender roles, or whatever.
-OWL strives to create a fun, educational, laid-back environment that encourages women to explore the great outdoors and take leadership roles.
-It is our mission to serve as a resource and support base for women at Scripps College.
+It is commonly known that women are underrepresented as leaders in the outdoors, may this be due to the lack of encouragement, consequence of expected gender roles, or whatever.
+OWL strives to create a fun, educational, laid-back environment that encourages Scripps students to explore the great outdoors and take leadership roles.
+It is our mission to serve as a resource and support base for students at Scripps College.
+OWL strives to create an atmosphere of trust, safety and respect for all scripps students regardless of class, color, ethnicity, race, religion, sex, gender, sexual orientation or size.

 Psi Chi is an international honor society whose purpose is to encourage, stimulate, and maintain excellence in scholarship of the individual members in all fields, particularly in psychology and to advance the science of psychology.
 The mission of Psi Chi is to produce well-educated, ethical, and socially responsible members committed to contributing to the science and profession of psychology and to society in general.